-Beware all you kiddies of the Messy Desk Pest, Who will lurk inside any desk it finds messed.
+Beware all you kiddies of the Messy Desk Pest, Who will lurk inside any desk it can find messed.

-It lolls among comic books, coins, stinky socks, Banana peels, paper wads, toys, and rocks.
+It lolls among paper wads, marbles, stinky socks, Banana peels, comic books, baseball cards, and rocks.

-It nibbles pencils, gnaws pens, and glue it will slurp.
-It chews rulers, chomps crayons, and ends with a burp.
+It nibbles pencils, gnaw pens, and white glue it slurps, It chews chalk, chomps crayon, and ends with big burps.

-It erases math answers, pops desktops an inch, If you're getting out paper, your nose it will pinch.
+It can erase answers, or pop the top an inch, While you're getting paper, I'll give your nose a pinch.

 Warning!
-During reading be especially aware!
-The pest might reach out to snap underwear.
+During math be especially aware!
+For the rude pest might reach out to snap underwear.

 So you've been warned kiddies of the Messy Desk Pest.
-Let this be a lesson:

-NEVER LEAVE YOUR DESK MESSED!
+Let this be a lesson: NEVER LEAVE YOUR DESK MESSED!